Learn what a carbon footprint is, why it’s important, and explore our 20 tips on how to reduce your CO2 emissions at home, work, and beyond.

 Climate change is one of the biggest challenges we’re facing as a species.
 Human activity over the last 200 years has meant that we’re standing on the brink of an environmental disaster.
-Yet we’re told that there are still things we can do to minimise the damage.
-Reducing your carbon footprint is one such action.
-We take a look at what this means and what steps you can take.

 You can minimise your carbon footprint and help the environment in many different ways.
 Whether at home, work, school, or while you travel, small changes can add up.
 In brief, to reduce your carbon footprint, you’ll want to do things like reduce the amount of energy you use, eat fewer animal products, shop locally, travel smart, and reduce your waste.